 3 Sholdit Scarf

 I was ecstatic when I first heard about the Sholdit: a scarf that has a secret pocket for my valuables!
 This is just genius.
 I always worry about where to put my most valuable and beloved things (passport, iPhone, wallet), especially when I am on long bus rides or when I want to just run out to pick up a coffee without having to take my entire purse or backpack.
 Now, I can just hide everything in my Sholdit and it is not obvious that I am hiding stuff in the infinity scarf.
 The hidden zipper pocket holds almost as many things as a small lady’s purse: a thick wallet, passport, cash, phone and other small items that you might need, like lip gloss, the Travel Card charger I mentioned above, chewing gum or mints and travel-size lotion.

 The scarves come in different colors and styles, so that they are not only practical, but also chic.
 I am much less worried about pickpockets on buses when I wear it and I am not freaked out about falling asleep on trains anymore now that I have my valuables close to my heart, quite literally!
-If you’re not sure which style is the best fit for your friend or family member, you can also purchase a gift card on the website.

 4 A cool guidebook